How To Taste Like a Pro…even on your first visit!

 The first visit to a winery can be confusing and even a little intimidating.
 What Do I do when I get there?
 Am I expected to buy a bottle?
 Do I tip?

-Grape Adventures’ complete tasting room guide offers everything you need to know to ensure a delightful, educational wine tasting trip.
+Grape Adventures’ complete wine-tasting room guide offers everything you need to know to ensure a delightful, educational wine-tasting trip.
 Below are essential tips on proper etiquette, planning, and mistakes to avoid.

 DO YOUR HOMEWORK